Subaru-PFS/ets_fiberalloc/Commissioning.md

 lengths to the median value measured for the rest of the cobras.
    * Link lengths are too large for some cobras, probably associated to bad measurements --> Cobraops sets those lengths to the median value measured for the rest of the cobras.
-* Length units in the xml are expressed in camera pixel units.
-Cobraops transforms them to mm using some formulas provided by Chi-Hung.
-Maybe there should be a method in pfs_utils to do that?
 * Cobraops sets the position of those cobras not assigned to targets to their home position.
 Maybe a different strategy should be use to avoid fiber-to-elbow collisions.
 Thus, unless also a sufficiently large number of sky positions are give (which this